BE CAREFUL WHAT YOU WISH FOR

 ‘Because I didn’t have anyone else to turn to.’

-It was a lie.
-It was just when you searched for soft touch in the yellow pages, his number was top of the list.
+It was just when you searched for soft touch on Google, his number was top of the results.

 ‘That’s worked out well then.
 And putting those investigative skills to work right now—’

 She glanced up at him now, as if he was about to deliver the answer to her problems from behind the bar.